Graph Signal Processing for Global Stock Market Realized Volatility Forecasting: Background

+The GNN-HAR model adds a $L$-layer spatial Graph Neural Network (GNN) component to the HAR model as an additional input variable to capture the volatility spillover effect in a nonlinear way.
+The GNN component relies on a precomputed volatility relational network $\mathcal{G}$ where the nodes are markets (or assets) and the edges are the volatility linkages.
+The weight matrix $\mathbf{W}$ is provided and remains fixed during the GNN-HAR training process.
+The GNN component aggregates past daily, weekly, and monthly volatility patterns by degree-weighted averaging over the neighborhood of each node (market), which is defined by the volatility spillover network.
+This aggregation is followed by learnable linear and non-parametric non-linear transformations.
+The model is formulated as:

-Here, $\mathbf{W}^{(l)}$ is the trainable graph information transformation parameter of layer $l$, representing the linear information transformation, and ReLU$(\cdot)$ function transforms the graph information nonlinearly. $\boldsymbol{\gamma}$ is also a trainable parameter to measure the overall influence of related stock market indices. $\beta_d$, $\beta_w$ and $\beta_m$ are scalars measuring the impact of the lagged panel RV observations similar to the HAR model.\\
+Here, $\{\mathbf{W}^{(l)}\}_{l=0}^L$ are trainable GNN parameters for the linear transformation, and ReLU$(\cdot)$ function transforms the aggregated volatility information nonlinearly. $\boldsymbol{\gamma}$ also contains trainable parameters to measure the overall influence of related stock market indices on the forecast.
+The GNN-HAR model uses spatial GNNs to capture the nonlinear relationships between stock market indices and generates more accurate RV forecasts compared to the HAR model \citep{Zhang2025}.